Appdynamics/websphere-message-broker-extension/README.md

 ###Note
 Please make sure to not use tab (\t) while editing yaml files.
 You may want to validate the yaml file using a yaml validator http://yamllint.com/

+For older version of IBM WMB,if there are compatibility issues, try replacing the jar files in the lib folder with the old ones.
+The jar files can be found in the MQSI directory
+\IBM\WebSphere MQ\java\lib directory.

 ## Execution ##